Bucketlist Travels logo

 1. Gothic Art (12th Century)

 Originating in Northern France, Gothic art is known for its intricate and elongated figures, focusing on religious themes.
-Stained glass, frescoes, and sculptures are prevalent in Gothic art, with famous examples like Notre-Dame de Paris and Chartres Cathedral’s stained glass windows.
+Stained glass, frescoes, and sculptures are prevalent in Gothic art, with famous examples like Notre Dame de Paris and Chartres Cathedral’s stained glass windows.

-2. Renaissance (14th Century)
+2. Renaissance (15th-16th Centuries)

 Renaissance art, beginning in Italy, marks a cultural rebirth with a focus on realism, proportion, and perspective.
 It’s renowned for lifelike human figures and detailed landscapes, and characterised by detailed human anatomy and rich colour palettes.
 Its most famous artists are Leonardo da Vinci and Michelangelo.
 Leonardo da Vinci’s ‘Mona Lisa’ and Michelangelo’s Sistine Chapel frescoes are iconic works.